ScenoLab Australia

 Tanja is Co-director of The Performance + Ecology Research Lab (P+ERL) at Griffith University, QLD.

-Deputy Treasurer - Imogen Ross
+Co-Treasurer - Imogen Ross

 Imogen Ross is an eco-scenographer, writer and educator with an established track record in embedding environmentally sustainable practices and thinking.
 A graduate of Western Australian Academy of Performing Arts (WAAPA) and University of New England (UNE), she has worked as a live performance and event designer for over 30 years across